tidyverse/tidyverse.org/content/blog/parsnip-checking/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're stoked to announce the upcoming release of [parsnip](https://parsnip.tidymodels.org/) v1.0.2 on CRAN! parsnip provides a tidy, unified interface to various statistical and machine learning models.
+We're stoked to announce the new release of [parsnip](https://parsnip.tidymodels.org/) v1.0.2 on CRAN! parsnip provides a tidy, unified interface to various statistical and machine learning models.
 This release includes improvements to errors and warnings that proliferate throughout the tidymodels ecosystem.
-These changes are meant to better anticipate common mistakes and nudge users informatively when defining model specifications. parsnip v1.0.2 includes a number of other changes that you can read about in the [release notes](https://github.com/tidymodels/parsnip/blob/main/NEWS.md).
+These changes are meant to better anticipate common mistakes and nudge users informatively when defining model specifications. parsnip v1.0.2 includes a number of other changes that you can read about in the [release notes](https://parsnip.tidymodels.org/news/index.html#parsnip-102).

 ## parsnip and its extension packages